 Cosmos Club

 The Cosmos Club occupies one of Washington's most storied private club addresses on Massachusetts Avenue NW, where Gilded Age architecture sets the stage for milestone occasions.
-Membership-based and steeped in a tradition of intellectual distinction, it sits within a peer set that prizes ceremony and occasion over culinary novelty.
+Membership-based and steeped in a tradition of intellectual distinction, it sits within a comparable set that prizes ceremony and occasion over culinary novelty.
 For special celebrations in the capital, few settings carry comparable institutional weight.

 Where Massachusetts Avenue's Architecture Becomes the Occasion